Which of the following best describes the difference between a fo... | Channels for Pearson+

 B

-A food chain shows a single linear path of energy flow, while a food web shows multiple interconnected paths.
+A food chain represents energy flow in an ecosystem, while a food web represents the physical connections between organisms.

 C

-A food chain represents energy flow in aquatic ecosystems, while a food web represents energy flow in terrestrial ecosystems.
+A food chain is found only in terrestrial ecosystems, while a food web is found only in aquatic ecosystems.

 D

-A food chain is a complex network of feeding relationships, while a food web is a simple linear sequence.
+A food chain is a linear sequence of organisms where each is eaten by the next, while a food web is a complex network of interconnected food chains.

 Verified step by step guidance